Good news: Some climate change impacts are 'reversible.' Here's what that means | CBC News

 "The rate of sea level rise will depend on future emissions," said Flato.

+By 2100, sea level will likely rise 0.28 to 0.55 metres if greenhouse gas emissions are cut dramatically.
+But if emissions remain high, sea level will likely rise 0.98 to 1.88 metres by the end of this century.
+And in that case a sea level rise of two metres by 2100 and 5 metres by 2150 can't be ruled out, the IPCC report said.

-Over the next 2,000 years, the global mean sea level will rise by about two to three metres if warming is limited to 1.5 C, two to six metres if limited to 2 C, and 19 to 22 metres with 5 C of warming, the IPCC says.
+Over the next 2,000 years, the global mean sea level will rise by about two to three metres if warming is limited to 1.5 C, two to six metres if limited to 2 C, and 19 to 22 metres with 5 C of warming.
 And it will continue to rise over subsequent millennia.

 Similarly, irreversible changes to ice sheets, glaciers, permafrost and the deep ocean will be faster and more extreme with higher emissions.